jupiterbak/RASA/speech/data/nlu_data/out_of_scope.md

 - how are the kids
 - you're rather dull
 - personal or work?
-- are you using Rasa Core and NLU ?
+- are you using the demonstrator Core and NLU ?
 - tell me a joke
 - what else?
 - I already told you!
 I'm a shitmuncher
 - I'm a shitmuncher
-- who are the engineers at rasa?
+- who are the engineers at FAPS?
 - who are they?
 - can we keep chatting?
 - talk to me